pablobote/freight-api/README.md

 ## Note on running the deployment

-The live dashboard is publicly accessible via the URL and API key above — no credentials required.
+The live dashboard is publicly accessible via the URL and API key above.

 Reproducing the full deployment from scratch requires a Google Cloud project with Cloud Run and Firestore enabled.
 The container image is hosted on a private GCR registry tied to the project.
 If you'd like to reproduce the environment independently, reach out and I'll provide access or walk you through it.